domwakeling/lsersa-gatsby/README.md

 ## Rationale

-Using Gatsby allows for a data-driven approach to generating the site (particualrly  for the `/races/` and `/minutes/` elements, which otherwise are proven to be quite intensive to maintain) and also provides React and lambda functions to run the booking system.
+Using Gatsby allows for a data-driven approach to generating the site (particularly  for the `/races/` and `/minutes/` elements, which otherwise are proven to be quite intensive to maintain) and also provides React and lambda functions to run the booking system.

 ## Deployment

-The replacement site is deployed onto Netlify (using GitHub integration); the `lsersa.org` domain, which is provided through [Easyspace](https://www.easyspace.com/), is then set to point to the Netlify app 'behind the scenes'.
+The replacement site is deployed onto Netlify (using GitHub integration); the `lsersa.org` domain, which is provided through [EasySpace](https://www.easyspace.com/), is then set to point to the Netlify app 'behind the scenes'.

 *This is the approach taken for the Bowles website re-build from 2016, which worked well.*